 fresh dill (enough for the preparation of the broth and then later as garnish)

-fresh parsley for broth
+fresh parsley for brothsalt, pepper to taste

 Matzo ball soup mix